levizwannah/OpenScript.Js/readme.md

 </ojs-test>

 ```
 Every attribute that can be added to an element directly in OSM, can be added to the wrapper tag using the `c_attr` attribute on the outmost returned element.
+Except for the `listeners` attribute.
 This include event listeners such as onclick, onchange, etc.

 ```js
 {